All Saints' Episcopal Church, Briarcliff Manor

 Picture

-Palm Sunday - April 13, 10:30am (no 8:30am service)
+Palm Sunday - March 29, 10:30am

 We celebrate Jesus’ entry into Jerusalem.
 We start outside waving palm branches and march into the church in a loud procession saying “Hosanna in the Highest!”
 We also read the Passion narrative in an exciting and dramatic fashion where each character in the story is assigned to a different reader.